ntno/mkdocs-terminal/documentation/docs/configuration/blocks.md

 In some situations you may want to include your own Jinja2 page templates.
 Terminal for MkDocs supports overriding or extending the blocks listed in [Reference](blocks.md#overridable-blocks).

 This is an advanced MkDocs feature.
-For an extended discussion, see the [official MkDocs guide]{target="_blank"}.
+For an extended discussion, see the [official MkDocs guide].

 [official MkDocs guide]: https://www.mkdocs.org/user-guide/customizing-your-theme/#using-the-theme-custom_dir